open-telemetry/opentelemetry-specification/specification/api-metrics.md

 instrument, over selected dimensions.
 When aggregating Measure events, the output statistics are expected to reflect the combined data set.

-#### Range options

-Measure instruments are Absolute by default, meaning `Record()` logically accepts only non-negative values.
-Absolute measures are commonly used for measuring things like latency and size that are never negative.
-Examples: request latency, request size, screen width.

-Unrestricted Measure instruments are an option to support distributions that include negative values.
-Example: velocity, longitude.

 ### Observer